Azure/azure-quickstart-templates/101-webapp-linux-django/README.md

     <img src="https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/1-CONTRIBUTION-GUIDE/images/visualizebutton.png"/>
 </a>

 This template deploys a web app with Python support to let us to upload a Django app.
-The web app with Python is an app serice that allows you to deploy your Django website.
+The web app with Python is an app service that allows you to deploy your Django website.
 This will deploy a free tier Linux App Service Plan where you will host your App Service.

 If you are new to Azure App Service, see: